AClark7706/code_louisville_2021_AC/README.md

 # code_louisville_2021_AC
 Repository for my Code Louisville Project

 Hello!
 Welcome to my project, "Mimi's Memories and Musings".
 I created this as a tribute o my grandmother who recently wrote many stories and gifted them to our family.
 They are not all added, but if you would like to read one, feel free to take a look at "What a View".
+Thank you for taking the time to review!

 As for the requirements, please see below.